jonghyuk82/DatingApp/README.md

   - adding table or colum in the entities and run following command:
     - stop runnging API and go to API folder type 'dotnet ef migrations add _migrations' name_'
     - and then run command as 'dotnet ef database update' to update actual DB
+- Dropping DB and create fresh on with the latest migrations:
+  - Stopped API and go to API folder
+  - 'dotnet ef database drop'
+  - 'dotnet ef databse update'

 # Adding Bootstrap for Angular